firecracker-microvm/firecracker/docs/ballooning.md

 ## Security disclaimer

-> [!IMPORTANT]
-> The balloon device is a paravirtualized virtio device that requires cooperation from a driver in the guest.
+**The balloon device is a paravirtualized virtio device that requires cooperation from a driver in the guest.**

 In normal conditions, the balloon device will:
 * not change the target size, which is set directly by the host